#Authorization and authentication

 #Authorization vs authentication

 Authorization is the process of giving permissions to apps.
-Akeneo users authorize apps to access data in their PXM Studio.
-For example, an app might be authorized to access product and asset data in a PXM Studio.
+Akeneo users authorize apps to access data in Akeneo Product Cloud.
+For example, an app might be authorized to access product and asset data in Akeneo Product Cloud.

 Authentication is the process of verifying the identity of the user or the app.
 To keep transactions safe and secure, all apps connecting with Akeneo API must authenticate when making API requests.